FM calls for immediate steps to address Syria's urgent needs

 Fidan elaborated that such transformations were critical for building trust among regional and international stakeholders.

-“We need to see concrete steps from all groups to ensure they align with the international fight against extremism,” he added.
+“We need to see concrete steps from all groups to ensure they align with the international fight against extremism,” he said.

 “We have been following this process for years, especially during my tenure as intelligence director.
 We can now see a significant transformation within the group,” he added, suggesting that recent steps could be a turning point in the region.